softwaresecured/burp-injector/README.md

 ### Test a request interactively
 1. Select any request to `/bank/main.jsp` and send it to the repeater
-2. Observe that there is an "Injector" editor and that when clicking on it the decoded request is revealed
+2. Observe that there is a "Deep Data Injector" editor and that when clicking on it the decoded request is revealed
 3. Edit the request and click send.